Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 (16 Jan.
 2009)

-cover art by Tyrant, of Nifelheim.
-Four years had passed since the release of Bloodhymns, and some had speculated
+featuring cover art by Tyrant, of Nifelheim.
+Four years had passed since the release of Bloodhymns, and some had

-that the band had split up.
+speculated that the band had split up.
 However, in May 2006, they returned with what was, possibly, their most ambitious release.
-Tobias

-once described it as a work of art; creating this album was like making a painting.
-The epic compositions required that the
+Tobias once described it as a work of art; creating this album was like making a painting.
+The epic compositions required

-band hire a professional singer, Sandra Camenish, who assisted in the choir sections that were utilized, here.
-In the end,
+that the band hire a professional singer, Sandra Camenish, who assisted in the choir sections that were utilized, here.
+In

-or two of the songs that they put online, and was a little put off and surprised as I'd been hoping for something more along
+one or two of the songs that they put online, and was a little put off and surprised as I'd been hoping for something more

-the lines of The Nocturnal Silence or Darkside.
-However, I gave it another chance after seeing the video
+along the lines of The Nocturnal Silence or Darkside.
+However, I gave it another chance after seeing the

 the album a short time later.
 Though it's good to be selective, I had been asking far too much of the band; that they should